 Casa Roja en Carrer de Padua – Hidden spots in Barcelona

 Looking at the best Barcelona hidden gems, the Red House is an amazing place to visit.
 This stunning building is in Carrer de Padua 75.
 You can’t miss it, with the amazing vivid red colour in a white facade.
-This is a top spot out of Barcelona tourist itineraries, well to head early in the morning and enjoy the vivacity of the lively Barrio.
+This is a top spot away from the Barcelona tourist itineraries, well to head early in the morning and enjoy the vivacity of the lively Barrio.

 Kissing Wall – Barcelona alternative guide

 If you like this post, you may also like

 One of the most suggestive parts of Barcelona is the Gothic Quarter.
 Amazing and worth to visit all year and every time during the day.
 In the morning the Gothic Quarter will show all the best places to visit in Barcelona and will be the start point of your itinerary off the beaten path Barcelona.
 The Gothic Quarter stretches from La Rambla to the seafront of Ronda de Sant Pere.
 This quarter is the oldest part of Barcelona, it has got Roman ruins, Gothic masterpieces, medieval traces and much more historic sightseeing.
 One of the top places to visit here is the Jewish quarter, with the Sinagoga Major as the top sightseeing.

 Find here your narrow street, it will be the best place to improve your street photography, snapping locals in their regular life.

 Jewish Quarter – Hidden gems of Barcelona

 As we said before the Jewish Quarter is one of the historical parts of the Barrio Gotico.
 The architecture of the Jewish neighbourhoods is unique and absolutely worth a visit.
 Once you visited the most important sightseeing of Barcelona, the Barrio Gotico need to be in your focus.

 The old Synagogue is the most important sightseeing of the Jewish quarter, recently opened to the public need to be on your Barcelona alternative guide.